trailheadlabs/outerspatial-map-library/README.md

 ## Keys

 OuterSpatial Map Library supports connecting to a number of services that require API keys.
-You will need to create a copy of `keys.sample.json`, rename it `keys.json`, add your keys, and run `grunt build` to bundle your keys into the build of OuterSpatial.js that is created in the `_dist` folder.
+You will need to create a copy of `keys.sample.json`, rename it `keys.json`, add your keys, and run `grunt build` to bundle your keys into the build of OuterSpatial Map Library that is created in the `_dist` folder.

 ## Building